amitos-g/botginat/README.md

 <h3> Introduction </h3>

 <p>
-Bot Ginat is a versatile Discord bot written in Java. <br>
+Bot Ginat is a Discord bot written in Java. <br>
-It has a wide range of features, including music playback, news updates, and fun commands.
+The bot includes music, news, useful commands and more.

-It uses the following libraries:
+It uses:

 * JDA: https://github.com/DV8FromTheWorld/JDA for integration with Discord's API <br>
 * Lavaplayer: https://github.com/sedmelluq/lavaplayer for playing music